 - Damage to your reputation

 - Damage to your academic record

 The benefit of a good Title IX attorney is that they can gather and prepare witnesses for your defense, gather evidence that attests to your character and innocence, and advise you on the best way to meet the charges levied against you.
-Having a lawyer present can keep school officials from bullying an accused student or ignoring due process in its zeal to root out misconduct.
-Hickey & Chung has a strong track record of assisting students and staff to obtain the best outcome possible during disciplinary proceedings, often preserving their enrollment and protecting their careers.
+Having a lawyer present can keep school officials from bullying an accused college student or ignoring due process in their zeal to root out misconduct.

-School Cases Hickey & Chung Have Worked On
+School Cases Hickey & Chung, LLP, Have Worked On:

 - San Francisco State University

 - UC Santa Cruz

 - UC Santa Barbara